demery-pivotal/demery-pivotal.github.io/content/blog/testability.md

 such as a static method of another class.
 Hidden dependencies can make key variables extremely difficult to control or observe.

-[^variables]: Note that by _variable_ I mean _anything that can vary._ [Testing With Variables](https://vimeo.com/34356209), a 20-minute video by Elisabeth Hendrickson and me, demonstrates how even the simplest software involves a multitude of variables.
+[^variables]: Note that by _variable_ I mean _anything that can vary._ For an example of how even the simplest software involves a multitude of variables, see [Testing With Variables](https://vimeo.com/34356209), a 20-minute video by Elisabeth Hendrickson and me.